-The Compensation Committee reviews the level of compensation of our directors on an annual basis.
+The Compensation Committee reviews the level of compensation of its directors on an annual basis.
 To determine the appropriateness of the current level of compensation for directors, the Committee has historically obtained data from a number of different sources including publicly available data describing director compensation in peer companies and survey data collected by members of the Compensation Committee.

-At the Committee's request, the President and Chief Executive Officer compiled an analysis of director fees and the number of directors from the nine peer bank holding companies also used for comparison of executive officer compensation.
-The Committee reviews this information at least once a year in conjunction with events in the industry and marketplace to determine if any changes or revisions are deemed necessary.
+At the Committee's request, the President and Chief Executive Officer initiated compilation of an analysis of director fees and the number of directors from the nine peer bank holding companies also used for comparison of executive officer compensation.
+The Committee reviews this information at least once a year in conjunction with information from external consultants and events in the industry and marketplace to determine if any changes or revisions are deemed necessary.

 Cash compensation is paid to directors in the form of retainers and meeting fees.
-The director fee structure effective January 1, 2021 was as follows:
+The director fee structure effective January 1, 2022, was as follows:

-- Director Retainer Fee of \$25,000 per year; - Chairman of the Board Retainer Fee of \$32,000 per year; - Directors Fee of \$800 per board meeting attended; - Board Committee Chairman Fee of \$700 paid to all Board Committee Chairpersons per Board Committee meeting attended; - Meeting Fees for Other Board Committees of \$600 per meeting attended; and, - Commencing in 2021, in addition to the above noted cash retainer, each Director was awarded shares from the Long-Term Stock Incentive Plan adopted by Company in 2015.
-Directors were awarded from the Plan the number of shares equivalent to \$6,000.
-Shares are to be awarded annually immediately preceding the first Thursday in June of each year.
+- Director Retainer Fee of \$30,000 per year; - Chairman of the Board Retainer Fee of \$37,000 per year; - Directors Fee of \$800 per Board Committee meeting attended; - · Board Committee Chairman Fee of \$700 paid to all Board Committee Chairpersons per Board Committee meeting attended; - Meeting Fees for Other Board Committees of \$600 per meeting attended; and, - In addition to a cash retainer, each Director was awarded the number of shares equivalent to \$10,000 from the Long-Term Stock Incentive Plan adopted by Company in 2015.
+Shares were to be awarded immediately preceding the first Thursday in June 2022.
 Proration for service is based on a 365-day calendar year.

 Directors participating in a meeting (in person or by telephone/video conference call) were compensated full payment of the meeting fee.
 Full time employee Directors were not paid for Committee meetings.
 Additionally, reimbursement for out-of-pocket travel expenses were provided for those Directors residing outside a 60-mile radius of the Corporate Office of the Company located in Archbold, Ohio.
-The table regarding Director Fees Earned or Paid in Cash reflects the fee structure in effect during 2021.
+The table regarding Director Fees Earned or Paid in Cash reflects the fee structure in effect during 2022.